gurx0/gurx0/README.md

 </div>

 ---
+ ### :trophy: Achievements
+-  KS54 Hack **WINNER**
+-  Scientific conference "Unmanned technologies and devices" **WINNER**

+---

 ### 👨‍💼 About Me :
-I am Java Kotlin developer from Moskow
+I am Java Kotlin developer from Moskow. Сurrently studying for a degree in Information Systems and Programming.
+18yo

 - 🖥️ I’m developing Android applications on Kotlin and Backend services on Java.